haroldeustaquio/Machine-Learning/Trees_and_Ensemble/Regression/Housing-Price-Prediction/README.md

 - **LSTAT:** Percentage of lower status of the population.
 - **MEDV:** Median value of owner-occupied homes in $1000s (Target Variable).

+## Models Used

+This project evaluates multiple models to improve the prediction accuracy, including:

+- **DecisionTreeRegressor:** A simple decision tree model.
+- **Random Forest Regressor:** An ensemble method that builds multiple decision trees and averages their predictions.
+- **Bagging Regressor:** A model that reduces variance by training multiple trees on different subsets of data.
+- **AdaBoost Regressor:** A boosting method that combines weak learners to create a stronger model.
+- **Gradient Boosting Regressor:** Another boosting method that optimizes model performance iteratively.
+- **XGBoost:** An optimized implementation of gradient boosting that is often faster and more accurate.

 ## Setup

 To run this project, you need to have Python installed along with the following libraries:

 - `pandas`
 - `scikit-learn`
+- `xgboost`